 The high salt content may make your pup thirsty and drink more than usual.
-Stomach upsets are quite common too.
+Stomach upsets are quite common in my experience too.
 A small amount of grease is unlikely to do much harm.
-But, if you are unsure or if your pet is sick in any way then you should ring your veterinarian for advice.
+But, if you are unsure or if your pet is sick in any way, then you should ring your veterinarian for advice.

 My Dog Ate Bacon Grease.
 What Now?

 Once you’ve figured out that the trash can has been raided and all the grease is gone, there are some steps you’ll want to take.
 These steps will help ensure you minimize any potential negative side effects of bacon grease consumption.

 Step 1: Don’t Panic & Clean Up

 Firstly, don’t panic.
 That can make the situation worse and cause hasty decision-making.
 Clean up any leftover grease.
 Make sure you remove the container as soon as possible to stop them from continuing to eat any more.
 Put Fido someplace safe where he cannot access any more grease.

 Try and work out how much he might have eaten.
 Figure out whether there was anything else he might have consumed that could cause problems.
 This might include the packaging or container that the grease was in.
 It could also include other potentially harmful things you had in your trashcan, like steak bones or pork bones.